zackforbing/ruby-submissions/1511/module_4_assignments/gametime/carcassonne/check_in2.markdown

 ## Instructor Section

 ### Points for Second Check In (base 50)
+52/50

 ### Instructor's Goals for Next Check In
+- have 2 players
+- Players take turns placing tiles and helpers on the board
+- the board/UI has some sort of visual indicator to show which player is active

+- have and place specific players meeples
+- Board shows number of followers available for each player and the number of tiles remaining

+- A pop up box of rules of the game that player can use, open, close, etc.
+- starting page/screen with logo where players enter their names and can start the game

+### Extension
+- some test coverage
+- players have the ability to increase and increase their own score (players control this themselves, the game doesn't automatically score at this point)

 ### Feedback?
+This looks great!
+I'm really excited to see it with meeples and more than one player.